robert studley, lcpc

 Robert is a Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.
 He earned his Bachelor’s Degree in Psychology and Master’s Degree in Professional Counseling both from McKendree University in Lebanon, Illinois.

 Robert currently serves as a counselor in a private practice.
 Leading up to this, Robert worked as a counselor at community agencies.
 Additionally, he has had the opportunity to work with specialized populations including teenagers in the juvenile justice system, youth whose parents are incarcerated, children in foster care, and adoptive families.
-While much of his experience is working with diverse children and adolescents, both individually and in groups, he is not a stranger to young adult and adult clients.
+While much of his experience is working with diverse children and adolescents, both individually and in groups, he also works with adult clients.

 Robert is well-versed in crisis management from his experience as a crisis worker, case manager, and supervisor.
 His work and leadership in this program gives him a unique perspective as a counselor.
 Robert’s previous private practice work prior to Radzom Counseling focused on individual and group counseling for middle school and high school-aged students to promote social skills, stress and time management, and effective communication.